 Bridges to the Baccalaureate (Bridges)

-Bridges is a partnership between Montana State University-Bozeman and Montana’s seven tribal colleges.
-Funded by the National Institutes of Health (www.nih.gov), the program’s goal is to
+Bridges, a partnership between Montana State University-Bozeman and Montana’s seven tribal colleges, is a program of MSU's American Indian Research Opportunities program, and is funded by the National Institutes of Health (www.nih.gov).
+The program’s goals are to:

 - Build a seamless educational experience between Montana's seven reservation-based colleges and MSU.